-The fuel tank supply decal located on the left side of the fuel tank cover displays the three fuel valve positions:
+The fuel valve is located on the left side of the front fender and has three positions:

 OFF: For vehicle storage and whenever transporting.

 ON: For normal operation.

 RES: For reserve supply in the event of main supply exhaustion.

 NOTE: There is about a 7 to 10 mile (11.2 to 16 km) range on reserve gas.
 Always refill the gas tank as soon as possible after having used the reserve supply.